The Probability of Life2020 Mar 27

 Remember also: when multiplying numbers with exponents, the rule is that the exponent values are added.
 So 100 x 1000 = 100,000; which alternatively is 1e2 x 1e3 = 1e5.

-- The smallest unit of time that exists is the Planck time interval, of which there are less than 10^43 each second (1 with 43 zeros after, or 1e43). note
+- The smallest unit of time that exists is the Planck time interval, of which there are about 10^43 each second (1 with 43 zeros after, or 1e43). note

 - There are an estimated 1e82 atoms in the known observable universe. note

 Estimated from 1e78 to 1e82 atoms in the universe.

 There are about 1e43 increments of time every second, and so there have been about 1e61 increments of time since the beginning of the universe. note That means that every atom has had no more than 1e61 individual moments through all of time.
 And cumulatively, all atoms in the known universe would have together had 1e143 moments.
 That is, there have been no more than this total of momentary events ever.
 If then every atom in the known universe had been involved continuously as fast as possible from the beginning in an active search for some combination of stuff that was alive, the whole universe would have had a total of about 1e143 search chances. note If the complexity of life is less than this number, then there is some probability that life would have accidentally occurred, and that life could have been found by the universe. note